tranfong1991/Animated-Sorting/README.md

 {number of elements} {order}

-where: order = 1 means descending, -1 means ascending
+where order = 1 means descending, -1 means ascending.
+This application displays best when the maximum number of elements is 100.